 LEDGERWOOD: The screen tests, in a sense, capture Warhol’s idea that everyone has their 15 minutes of fame, even a brief moment that’s not necessarily linked to talent.

-WAREHAM: Maybe it's easier to get that 15 minutes of fame now.
-I don't know, it's such a different age now.
+WAREHAM: Maybe it’s easier to get that 15 minutes of fame now.
+I don’t know, it’s such a different age now.
 We are swamped with so much information, so many artists and so many bands.
-It's a bit like the people in some of the films, like Paul America, they had their brief moment at The Factory and then they became, like, wasted human beings.
-Ondine [one of The factory regulars] said, "What comes after superstar?
-What comes after superstar?"—"Has-been." [laughs] That's true for some of those people anyway.
-This whole screen test show, there's a sadness to it, because so many of these people died tragically.
-I stand on stage and look at Edie Sedgwick's face and she just looks so sweet and naïve even though back then, even when she arrived at The Factory she was a mess.
-There's a sadness to it.
+It’s a bit like the people in some of the films, like Paul America, they had their brief moment at The Factory and then they became, like, wasted human beings.
+Ondinesaid, “What comes after superstar?
+What comes after superstar?”—”Has-been.” [laughs] That’s true for some of those people anyway.
+This whole screen test show, there’s a sadness to it, because so many of these people died tragically.
+I stand on stage and look at Edie Sedgwick’s face and she just looks so sweet and naïve even though back then, even when she arrived at The Factory she was a mess.
+There’s a sadness to it.
 She died at age 28 of a drug overdose.

 LEDGERWOOD: I love the title of the song you’ve put with her, “It Don’t Rain in Beverly Hills.”

 WAREHAM: That’s the one I mentioned that our friend wrote, Jack Early, an artist who actually started writing songs.
 We met him at a party and he played a song, and we thought that might be right for Edie Sedgwick.